ultranoise/taco_ESP32-lib/README.md

   void beginServer(WebServer& s);

   * /*Callback function to deal with clients asking the server

   Example:

     WebServer server(80);

     void setup(){

       ...

       server.on("/", handleRoot);

       taco.beginServer(server);

       ...

     }

     void handleRoot() {

       taco.handleRoot(server);

     }

   */

   void handleRoot(WebServer& s);

-HMTL Server aspect:

-* In Access Point mode (connect to 192.168.0.1)

-* Connected to an existing Wifi (IP could be 192.168.0.129 but it depends on your network)